Ask Slashdot: Should You Use Password Managers?

 I use a password manager that has Windows, Linux, Android and IOS clients.
 They all use the same encrypted data file that I keep on my dropbox..
 I keep my day to day non-user critical account passwords in there so I can access them easily and quickly no matter where I find myself.
 But I don't put the important passwords (finical accounts and the like) in there, I just remember them.

 But the PRIMARY thing you can do to keep yourself safe is to "DON'T use the same password on multiple sites!"
-Never, EVER u
+Never, EVER use the same password in your "fun" accounts and your financial logins...
+This is because a breach at one of these "we don't care about your security" sites is a lot bigger risk than at your bank, but if you have the same password, you just gave the crooks a very important piece of information.

+Secondary to that, is keeping passwords hard to guess.
+If you have a manager that generates passwords for you, use it for the throw away accounts.

+So, in summary.
+Sure, use a password manager for the trivial junk accounts, use complex passwords and keep them different.
+But NO, don't put your important passwords in an online storage...
+Develop a way to remember them and Keep those in your head.

 Haha, no (Score:2)